-Over 40 years involved in management of all aspects of Nuclear Power including design, build, test, operate, maintain, test, refuel and decommission and disposal of nuclear reactor plants.
-Over thirty of those years were associated with the Naval Nuclear Propulsion providing reactors for nuclear powered war ships.
-Largest involvement in woodworking has been in involvement of self taught woodturning.
+Born in Spokane and lived in the four corners of the US as I worked in all aspects of Nuclear Power from design, test, operate, refuel, and disposal of nuclear reactor plants.
+Over thirty of those years were associated with Naval Nuclear Propulsion and 15 years at Hanford.

 I was born into a logging family in Northern Idaho; so, naturally, I grew up with a love of wood.
 After a career as a plant breeder and agricultural specialist, my wife and I retired to Sequim in 2015.
 My wife had bought an old craftsman lathe at a yard sale years before, thinking I might enjoy it.
 Wayne Boden, one of my first new friends, here, introduced me to wood turning, gave me a couple of lessons and a few tools, and took me to a Strait Turners meeting.
 I built a small woodshop for a growing collection of tools.
 The Craftsman was soon in the dumpster and I bought a decent lathe.
 Since then, I have turned hundreds of bowls and assorted other projects on the lathe.
 I also do some furniture and other woodworking projects.
 My shop is my man cave, where I can be patient and creative.